COVID-19 vaccines – the facts

 Bupa Australia will cover customers who are admitted to hospital for the treatment of an adverse reaction to the COVID-19 vaccine provided their hospital insurance policy covers them for that treatment.
 This is the same principle that applies to any treatment, whether it is required because of an adverse reaction to a vaccine, medication, or is due to some other cause.

-You may have heard in the media about a very rare, but serious, blood clotting side effect - unusual blood clots (thrombosis) accompanied by low levels of blood platelets (thrombocytopenia) - appearing 4 to 20 days after vaccination.
+You may have heard in the media about a very rare, but serious, blood clotting side effect - unusual blood clots (thrombosis) accompanied by low levels of blood platelets (thrombocytopenia) - after vaccination.
 Experts now agree that there is likely to be a causal link between this syndrome and the AstraZeneca COVID-19 vaccine.
 They stress that there is no evidence of a link between the AstraZeneca vaccine and more common blood clotting problems such as deep vein thrombosis.

 All people who have had one dose of the AstraZeneca vaccine and their healthcare professionals are asked to keep an eye out for symptoms of low blood platelets, especially four or more days after vaccination.
 It’s hoped that early detection and treatment may positively affect recovery and avoid serious complications.